 The Drug List also tells you if there are any rules that restrict coverage for your drugs.

 We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.wellcare.com/healthnetca) or call Member Services (phone numbers are printed on the back cover of this booklet).
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.wellcare.com/healthnetCA) or call Member Services.